 Burmese Drug Mule killed in Gun Battle with Thai Border Patrol

-It’s War on Thailand’s Border with Myanmar – Thai soldier with an M-16 rifle
+It’s War on Thailand’s Border with Myanmar – Thai soldier with an M-16 rifle (Commons Wikimedia)

 As my novel BACK in part revolves around drugs, borders and Asian jungles, I was interested to read a UPI report on a battle a while back between Burmese drug couriers and Thailand’s military – an increasingly frequent occurrence as Burma continues to flood the rest of Asia with methaphetamines.